-Let me be clear at the outset; the science-fiction show alluded to in the title of this post does not feature anywhere else.
-I’ve not actually watched any of the series, to be honest, and I’ve never really been tempted – perhaps I should give it a go some time?
-Whoops, I’ve gone off on a slightly tangent there.
+Let me be clear at the outset; the science-fiction show alluded to in the title of this post does not feature anywhere in this post.
 The twilight zone I’m talking about here is a rather more nebulous and frustrating one, but entirely unavoidable.

 I am fortunate to have a son.
 He is a blessing in my life, because of his sheer force of personality, his love of life, and his intelligence.
 This young man and I haven’t lived together since his birth, and I was not his first family; but I intend to be his last (or, at least, the beginnings of his last, factoring in any romantic relationships he forges when he grows older and any children he has).

 In the eyes of the law, however, we’re not quite there yet.
-I am technically classed in some eyes as his carer, rather than as his dad – the name my son calls me, and uses to claim me.
+I am technically his carer, and referred to rather coldly as such by his social worker, rather than as his dad – the name my son calls me, and uses to claim me.
 He doesn’t get the difference – nor should he – between me being his carer and me being his dad.
 All he is interested in is the latter, not the former.
 So am I.

 But we must wait for the formal court order to come through, and in order for that to happen, I must submit documents and reports at certain times, in particular ways, and pay fees.
 Such is the life of an adoption service that it is second nature – thanks heavens, because they know what they’re doing, so can organise it carefully and studiously, based on extensive experience.
-I’ve never had to complete the rather complex form required to make the application to the judge; I like to think of myself as at least reasonably intelligent, but the form gives me a headache.
-It is not easily designed for a lay person, and it’s only because I’ve got an excellent social worker supporting me that I feel confident in it looking pretty damn good at the end.
+I like to think of myself as at least reasonably intelligent, but the form gives me a headache.
+It is not easily designed for a lay person, and it’s only because I’ve got an excellent social worker that I know this form will be completed well.

 The process takes time; of course it must, we have a child’s interests at heart.
 He deserves to be respected, loved, and cherished, and never have to experience anything else.